 Linkage to Information and Care for people notified with hepatitis B service pilot (LINC-B)

 LINC-B is a twelve-month pilot program that aims to maximise linkage to healthcare services for people diagnosed with hepatitis B, and ensure they receive the information and care they need in a culturally appropriate and safe manner, as soon as possible following notification.

 Project contact: Roisin McColl | Project Officer t: (03) 9342 9377 | e: email@example.com

 Viral hepatitis surveillance partnership with Victorian Government Department of Health

 Since 2014, our team has provided support to the Communicable Diseases Epidemiology and Surveillance unit of the Victorian Government Department of Health in the analysis of surveillance data for hepatitis B, hepatitis C, and hepatitis D. This includes analysis and quarterly reporting of trends over time, demographic characteristics and risk factors of cases, and data completeness metrics.

 Coordinated Hepatitis responses to Enhance the Cascade of Care by optimising existing Surveillance systems (CHECCS)

-CHECCS is a pilot program that has been funded by the Eliminate Hepatitis C Australia Partnership (EC Australia).
+CHECCS was a pilot program funded by the Eliminate Hepatitis C Australia Partnership (EC Australia).
 Utilising Victoria's existing surveillance system and public health data environment, CHECCS aims to improve the delivery of care to Victorians living with chronic viral hepatitis by identifying people who have been diagnosed with viral hepatitis but have no evidence of follow-up testing or treatment.